BATTERY LIFE PROJECT

 The EU funded Ellen has battery cells originating back from 2018.
 Ellen has held the world record for travelling distance of pure electric ferries for many years.
 Her batteries have seen heavy duty cycling from morning to evening.
 Degradation is not distributed evenly between battery modules.
 Thus, lifetime extension strategies are urgently needed, closing in on the first decade of operation.

-Project also identifies medium degraded cells from battery modules which are deemed to be at too low State of Health (SoH) to stay in the vessel.
-These medium degraded cells are upcycled and preparred locally for second-life applications and reuse in onshore containers, e.g. balancing the grid at ferry operators' charging stations.
+Project first phase also identified medium degraded cells from battery modules which were deemed to be at a too low State of Health (SoH) to stay in the vessel.
+In second phase of the project, these medium degraded cells are upcycled and preparred locally for second-life applications and reuse in onshore containers, e.g. balancing the grid at ferry operators' charging stations.

 The upcycling is performed locally with a philosophy of devolping safe but simple procedures and mobile equipment for testing and cycling.
 The local approach increases sustainability and lowers costs, removing the need for long distance transport of battery materials which are normally classified as dangerous goods with risk of environmental hazards.

-Research partnership however, is based on both a local and international approach.
-Project partners are collaborating closely with battery supplier from Switzerland, university and technology experts from SDU and DTI and last but not least the ferry operator, local companies and the educational center at Marstal Navigationsskole for battery operation in ships.
+Research partnership however, is based on both a local, regional and international approach.
+Project partners are collaborating with battery suppliers from Switzerland, Sweden and Norway, with technology experts from research and educational institutions including the Danish Technological Institute (DTI), University of Southern Denmark (SDU) and its Center for Industrial Electronics (CIE), the Aarhus School of Marine and Technical Engineering (AAMS), and last, but not least, the local ferry operators, suppliers and center of battery-electric ship operation at Marstal Navigationsskole (MARNAV).

 Phase One (feasibility study battery management)